10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Views from Vesuvius| ©Justin Ennis

-The cause of it all is still standing on the horizon, as if guarding the city that was paralyzed in time.
-The panoramic view is spectacular and can be appreciated as soon as you arrive in the area, but if you want to give your visit a plus, don't hesitate to go as far as Vesuvius and even climb to its summit for the most spectacular views of the Bay of Naples and the ruins of Pompeii.
+The cause of it all still stands on the horizon, as if guarding the city that was frozen in time.
+The panoramic view is spectacular and can be appreciated as soon as you arrive in the area, but if you want to add something extra to your visit, don't hesitate to extend your trip to Vesuvius and even climb to its summit for the most spectacular views of the Bay of Naples and the ruins of Pompeii.

-Take water (or buy it there), protect yourself from the cold if you go in winter and do not forget a cap if you go in spring or summer season and start the climb without thinking much.
+Bring water (or buy it there), protect yourself from the cold if you go in winter, and don't forget a hat if you go in spring or summer, and start the climb without thinking twice.
 It's worth it!

 Book an excursion to Pompeii and Vesuvius